-I learned that humor can really backfire if not done correctly, and used the inspiration to create my own line of funny awards for people like him.
-The purpose of writing this book was to create awards that managers and bosses could give to employees, volunteers or staff without embarrassing the recipients or getting into trouble with Human Resources.
+This work grew from my first endeavor, "Funny Employee Awards".
+The purpose of "Funny Employee Awards" was to create awards that managers and bosses could give to employees, volunteers or staff without embarrassing the recipients or getting into trouble with Human Resources.